-Motivated to elevate and inspire, Chism's public artwork spans the East Coast of Australia with over 22 commissions.
-It is site specific, engaging local communities, masterfully translating their voice into refined work that unites people and place.
+Motivated to elevate and inspire, Chism's 24 commissioned public artworks also span diverse geographical site-specific locations in Australia.
+Engaging with local communities, Chism masterfully translates their voice into refined work that unites people with place.
 Chism has a command of materials, which ensures both a personal and meaningful aesthetic.

-Jill Chism lives and works in Far North Queensland.
+She lives and works in Far North Queensland.

-A recipient of a Creative Fellowship from Arts Queensland, in 2007 she launched Waters' edge, creating environments.
-This 3 year environmental Art Project entailed Chism and invited artists responding to various sites at the waters edge across Queensland.
+A recipient of a Creative Fellowship from Arts Queensland, in 2007 Chism launched ‘Waters' edge, creating environments’.
+This 3 year Environmental Art Project entailed Chism and invited artists responding to various sites at the waters edge across Queensland.

-Chism continues to work from her studio at Oak Beach, south of Port Douglas on public and private commissions within Australia.
+She continues to work from her studio at Oak Beach, south of Port Douglas on public and private commissions within Australia.

-I would like to thank the following: Adey Brecknock, Brecknock Consulting, Lee Mathers and Maree Santarossa of Jumbana Group, Marla Guppy of Guppy and Associates, Laura Ake and Angeline Smith from Queensland Project Services, Robyn Ryan, Senior Project Officer/ Capital Works Queensland Police Services, Beth Jackson, Director and Curator/ Artfully, Christine Murray, Senior Procurement Manager and Manager of Public Art Unit/ Queensland Project Services, Jenuarrie, Arts Development Officer/ Arts Queensland, Rae O'Connell from House of Rae, currently Executive Director of Guildhouse, Adelaide and finally Ruby Wingrove formerly Arts Officer Cairns Regional Council, currently a Creative Coordinator in Toowomba.
+Daniel Hahn, Liquid Blu Architects, Kieren Sandersen, Sahn Cramer Arts and Culture Officers from City of Darwin, Danielle Vos, Architect, Adey Brecknock of Brecknock Consulting, Lee Mathers and Maree Santarossa of Jumbana Group, Marla Guppy of Guppy and Associates, Robyn Ryan, Senior Project Officer/ Capital Works Queensland Police Services, Beth Jackson, Director and Curator/ Artfully, Christine Murray, Senior Procurement Manager and Manager of Public Art Unit/ Queensland Project Services, Jenuarrie, Arts Development Officer/ Arts Queensland, Rae O'Connell from House of Rae, currently Executive Director of Guildhouse, Adelaide and finally Ruby Wingrove formerly Arts Officer Cairns Regional Council, currently a Creative Coordinator in Toowomba.

-I owe my thanks to the following fabricators: the Vitra Group, NSW, Combined Metal Fabrication group Townsville, Lyal Cotton, Cottonwoods Creations, Stephen Togher Bent and Curved Glass, Sydney, David Kelly and Seigfried Montage Graphix, Fleetwood Urban steel fabrication, Sydney, Stuart Cotton, Digiglass, Melbourne and Derek Dovey, Premier Sheet Metal, Cairns.
+Arafura Fabrications, Darwin, Locker Group, Melbourne, Cooling Brothers Perth, Digiglass Melbourne, The Vitra Group, NSW, Combined Metal Fabrication group Townsville, Lyal Cotton, Cottonwoods Creations, Stephen Togher Bent and Curved Glass, Sydney, David Kelly and Seigfried Montage Graphix, Fleetwood Urban steel fabrication, Sydney, Stuart Cotton, Digiglass, Melbourne and Derek Dovey, Premier Sheet Metal, Cairns.